 Expert Opinions

-Mathematics educators emphasize the importance of mastering fractions early in the curriculum.
+Mathematics educators underline the importance of mastering fractions early in the curriculum.
 "Fractions are a foundational concept in mathematics, and a solid understanding of fractions is essential for success in algebra and beyond," says Dr. Maria Lopez, a mathematics education professor.
 "Focusing on conceptual understanding rather than rote memorization is key to helping students grasp fractions."

 Tips and Expert Advice